French expedition to Ireland (1796)

-The French expedition to Ireland, known in French as the Expédition d'Irlande (/fr/, "Expedition to Ireland"), was an unsuccessful attempt by the French Republic to assist the outlawed Society of United Irishmen, a popular rebel Irish republican group, in their planned rebellion against British rule during the French Revolutionary Wars.
-The French intended to land a large expeditionary force in Ireland during the winter of 1796–1797 which would join with the United Irishmen and drive the British out of Ireland.
-The French anticipated that this would be a major blow to British morale, prestige and military effectiveness, and was also intended to possibly be the first stage of an eventual invasion of Great Britain itself.
-To this end, the Directory gathered a force of approximately 15,000 soldiers at Brest under General Lazare Hoche during late 1796, in readiness for a major landing at Bantry Bay in December.
+The French expedition to Ireland, known in French as the Expédition d'Irlande (/fr/, "Expedition to Ireland"), was an unsuccessful attempt by the French Republic to assist the outlawed Society of United Irishmen in their planned rebellion against British rule during the War of the First Coalition.
+France intended to land a large expeditionary force in Ireland during the winter of 1796–1797 which would join forces with the United Irishmen and overthrow British rule in Ireland.
+The French anticipated that a successful invasion would not only be a major blow to British morale, prestige and military effectiveness but allow for Ireland to serve as a staging point for an eventual invasion of Britain.
+In late 1796, the French Directory gathered a force of between 12,000 and 25,000 French Revolutionary Army troops at Brest under General Lazare Hoche in readiness for a landing at Bantry Bay in December.

-The operation was launched during one of the stormiest winters of the 18th century, with the French fleet unprepared for such severe conditions.
-Patrolling British frigates observed the departure of the fleet and notified the British Channel Fleet, most of which was sheltering at Spithead for the winter.
-The French fleet was subject to confused orders as it left port and was scattered across the approaches to Brest: one ship was wrecked with heavy loss of life and the others widely dispersed.
-Separated, most of the French fleet managed to reach Bantry Bay late in December, but its commanders were driven miles off course and without them the fleet was unsure of what action to take, with amphibious landings impossible due to the weather conditions, which were the worst recorded since 1708.
-Within a week the fleet had broken up, small squadrons and individual ships making their way back to Brest through storms, fog and British patrols.
+The operation was launched during one of the stormiest winters of the 18th century, which the French navy was unprepared to deal with.
+Patrolling British frigates observed the departure of the fleet and notified the Royal Navy's Channel Fleet, most of which was sheltering at Spithead for the winter.
+The French invasion fleet was subject to confused orders as it left port and was scattered across the approaches to Brest: one ship was wrecked with heavy loss of life and the others widely dispersed.
+Separated, most of the invasion fleet managed to reach Bantry Bay late in December, but its commanders were driven miles off course and without them the fleet was unsure of what action to take, with amphibious landings impossible due to the weather conditions, which were the worst recorded since 1708.
+Within a week the fleet had broken up, with small squadrons and individual ships making their way back to Brest through storms, fog and British patrols.

-The British were largely unable to interfere with the French fleet before, during or after the attempted invasion.
-A few ships operating from Cork captured isolated French warships and transports, but the only significant British response came from Captain Sir Edward Pellew, who was able to drive the French ship of the line ashore in the action of 13 January 1797 with the loss of over 1,000 lives.
-In total, the French lost 12 ships captured or wrecked and thousands of soldiers and sailors drowned, without a single man reaching Ireland except as prisoners of war.
-Both navies were criticised by their governments for their behaviour during the campaign, but the French were encouraged to launch a second attempt in 1798, successfully landing 2,000 men in August but failing to influence the Irish Rebellion and again losing significant numbers of men and ships.
+British warships were largely unable to interfere with the French invasion fleet due in part to the bad weather.
+A few vessels operating from Cork captured isolated French warships and transports, but the only significant British response came from Captain Sir Edward Pellew, who was able to force the wrecking of the French ship of the line in the action of 13 January 1797.
+The expedition proved to be a major disaster for the French, who lost 12 warships and troopships along with thousands of troops and sailors without a single man reaching Ireland except as prisoners of war.
+Both the French and British navies were criticised by their governments for their behaviour during the campaign, but the French were encouraged to launch a second attempt during the Irish Rebellion of 1798, successfully landing 2,000 men in August.
+However, the second expedition proved just as unsuccessful as the first and ultimately resulted in the destruction of the United Irishmen and the end of further French attempts to invade Ireland.